FadelYang/wir_chat/README.md

 ## Installation Step
 - clone or download this repository
 - run `npm install` to install all package needs
+- copy `.env.example` file and rename it to `.env`
+- fill each key in `.env` file with value in Handover Access Document (ask your PIC to access this document)
 - run `npm run dev` to run the app locally
 - all firebase service or function to communicate with firebase are store in `/src/firebase`